osxmidi/LinVst/README.md

 If the plugin runs ok in this new wineprefix (/home/yourusername/.my-new-prefix) and the same plugin doesn't run ok in the old wineprefix ~/.wine (default wineprefix) then there is a high probablity that the ~/.wine (default wineprefix) is causing some problems.

+To test the same plugin using the default wineprefix, exit the Terminal used for testing and then install the plugin into the default wineprefix and set it up using linvstconvert.

 -------